 More specifically, Larkin was diagnosed with SMA type 1.
 SMA is a progressive neurological disorder that results in muscle death and loss of muscle.
 Having already researched SMA, Gina knew her options and had made up her mind.
 She said, “I knew my options were to have her trached and put on a ventilator or to basically extubate her and let nature take its course..at two-and-a-half-months-old, she had the trach surgery, and she’s been on a vent ever since.”

 Despite having SMA and Down syndrome, Larkin is 12 years old.
 Gina said, “I’m not going to tell you it has been easy; it has been a roller coaster”.
-She explained that for her, taking care of a child with special-needs that requires several different machines has been the most difficult part in caring for Larkin.
+She explained that for her, taking care of a child with disabilities that requires several different machines has been the most difficult part in caring for Larkin.

 She said, “..when they’re hooked up to so many machines that you can’t really leave.
 I stay in her room all the time if I don’t have nurses, so I’d say that’s been difficult because of her care”